Analyzing the Integration of Python in Microsoft Excel

 Given our historical research, there’s always more to learn when it comes to Python in Excel.

-Immediately, when comparing the two announcements, we can spot the similarities.
+Immediately, when comparing the two integrations, LAMBDA and Excel, we can spot the similarities.
 Both are ways for power users to enhance the existing formula set of Excel.
 We can also speculate, based on the previously conducted research, that Python in Excel could be used similarly to hide and obfuscate malicious code execution.
 Python could even pose a more imminent threat, because of the following reasons:

 The Bottom Line

-The LAMBDA research can serve as a cautionary tale when considering the Python in Excel announcement.
+The LAMBDA research can serve as a cautionary tale when considering the Python in Excel integration.
 This new feature could potentially endanger Microsoft Excel’s user base.
-Mimecast, as part of the security community, is investigating this new feature, continuing to find ways to make the internet as secure as possible.
+Mimecast, as part of the security community, is investigating this feature, continuing to find ways to make the internet as secure as possible.

 Subscribe to Cyber Resilience Insights for more articles like these